Feb 4 - May 25:

 All grade grievances are handled through the student grievance process.
 However, in general, and by law, the instructor is solely responsible for the grades he/she assigns.
 No instructor may be directed to change a grade except in certain narrow circumstances authorized by Education Code Section 76224(a), “When grades are given for any course of instruction taught in a community college, the grade given to each student shall be the grade determined by the instructor of the course and the determination of the student’s grade by the instructor, in the absence of mistake, fraud, bad faith, or incompetency, shall be final.”

-Grade grievances are handled through the Office of the Dean of Counseling in the Student Services Center, 2nd Floor.
+Grade grievances are handled through the Office of the Dean of Counseling located in the Counseling/Career & Transfer Center in the Student Services Center.
+You may contact Dr. Robyn Brammer for more information at firstname.lastname@example.org.

 All grade challenges must be made by the student, in writing, within two years after the end of the semester in which the grade in question was assigned.
 Grade challenges filed after the two- year deadline will be reviewed for recording errors only to ensure that the student’s grade on the instructor’s roster is, in fact, the grade that appears on the transcript.